adopy/adopy/README.rst

 **ADOpy** is a Python package for adaptive design optimization on experimental tasks.
 The adaptive design optimization (ADO) consist of three steps [Myung2013]_: (1) design optimization, (2) experimentation, and (3) Bayesian updating.
-Using adopy, you can utilize ADO for your experimentations, with a following style (pseudo-code):
+Using adopy, you can easily utilize ADO for your experimentations, with a following style (pseudo-code):

 .. code:: python